U.S. copy of GSK's Advair a step closer as Mylan files generic version

 That should not come as a huge surprise to investors, since GSK's own long-term guidance already assumes U.S. Advair sales could fall to 300 million pounds ($435 million) in 2020, from 1.97 billion in 2014, if substitutable generics are launched.

-But Jefferies analysts said Mylan's announcement had crystallised this key threat at a time when GSK is looking for a recovery in 2016.
+But Jefferies analysts said Mylan's announcement had crystallized this key threat at a time when GSK is looking for a recovery in 2016.

 "Whilst already partially factored into longer-term expectations, this is not reflected in mid-term consensus and represents downside risk, putting further pressure on management in a key recovery year," they said in a research note.